 Jesús Areso has proven that he’s ready for a bigger challenge and will also be going out on loan.
 The right-back has a bright future ahead but isn’t ready to challenge Ander Capa, Óscar De Marcos, and Iñigo Lekue for minutes just yet.
 Areso is expected to have multiple offers from Segunda clubs.

 Four others will be moving on as well, but not through promotions.
 Jon Rojo, Javier Murua, and Antonio Salado have all left the club after seeing the contracts expire, along with Asier Córdoba who turned down a renewal offer to seek regular playing time elsewhere.

 Returning to Bilbao Athletic next season will be Ander Iru, Jon Sillero (who may have offers to leave on loan), Oier Luengo, Julen Bernaola, Imanol García de Albéniz, Iñigo Baqué, Victor San Bartolomé, Oier Zarraga, Juan Artola, Ewan Urain, and Andoni Tascón.
-Antxon Jaso and Christophe Atangana will rejoin the team after spending last season on loan, though both will likely be set for loans.
+Antxon Jaso and Christophe Atangana will rejoin the team after spending last season on loan, though both will likely leave once again.